 Tell us a little about yourself

-Influential people or experiences leading you to this profession and career?
+Influential people or experiences

-Hope for our profession in the future
+Hope for our profession in the near and distant future.

 Words of wisdom